 Among Vermont's children with COVID-19, there are currently no reported cases of multi-system inflammatory syndrome or deaths, and nine hospitalizations.
 The percent of COVID-19 cases with no symptoms is higher among children.
-More than one quarter (28%) of cases among children had no symptoms reported.
+Less than one fourth (24%) of cases among children had no symptoms reported.